-Fuel will feed under gravity pressure from each of the main tanks to the nearest engine, but all of the tanks are equipped with boost pumps.
+Fuel will feed under gravity pressure from each of the main tanks to the nearest engine.
+But all of the tanks arc equipped with boost pumps.
 The boost pumps are enclosed in surge boxes which ensure that the pumps will be supplied with fuel at all aircraft attitudes.
 The internal tanks have one boost pump each; the external tanks two each.
-All pumps operate on three phase, 400 Hz, 11 5/200 volt AC power.
+All pumps operate on three-phase, 400 Hz, | 15/200 volt AC power.